marbletracks/marbletrack3.com/content/episode/2018/09/11snake-marble-piece-progressed.md

 a chopstick falling out of the sky, and therefore close to filming the backstory of how that chopstick came to fall in such a manner.

-The falling / fallen chopstick will be cut by [G. Choppy](/workers/g_choppy/) and used as a support for the outer spiral.
+The falling / fallen chopstick will be cut by [G Choppy](/workers/g_choppy/) and used as a support for the outer spiral.

 Here are the frames taken today: